-Texts intended for publication in Zapiski Historyczne, in Polish, English (British English is preferred) and German, should be submitted in the form of an editable text file (preferred formats .doc and .docx), using a publication platform integrated with the journal’s website.
+Texts intended for publication in Zapiski Historyczne, in Polish, English (British English is preferred) and German, should be submitted in the form of an editable text file (preferred formats .doc and .docx) to the e-mail address: email@example.com.
 The text should be standardized:

 - font style: Times New Roman; font size: main text – 12, footnotes – 10;

 - leading: main text – 1.5, footnotes – 1;

 - paragraph indentation in the main text – 1.25.